templado/documentation/src/migrate/templado4.md

 $html->applySnippets($list);
 ```

-Due to the API change, the above code can be adjusted as follows:
+Due to the API change, the above Templado 4 code can be adjusted as follows:

 ```php
 $document = Document::fromString('...');